 - develop and resolve original design responses and prototypes that critically engage with the environmental impacts of resource extraction and waste in response to assessment tasks;

 - identify and experiment with materials and processes that are appropriate to the functional, aesthetic and conceptual requirements of their project;

-- demonstrate and document incremental refinement of ideas and processes through iteration and critical reflection; and
+- apply and document incremental refinements of ideas and processes through iterative design and critical reflection; and

 Other InformationSchool of Art & Design studio courses have a limited enrolment capacity.
 Students are advised to enrol as early as possible to maximise the opportunity of securing a place.

 - Design Project 1: Waste Not (40) [LO 1,2,3,4]